archlinux/aur/README.md

 # aur.git

-This is a experimental mirror of the aur.git repository backing [the AUR](https://aur.archlinux.org).
+This is an experimental mirror of the aur.git repository backing [the AUR](https://aur.archlinux.org).